vshaveyko/rails_api_doc/README.md

 ## FEATURES

-1) displaying app api
++ displaying application api if used in one of correct ways
-2) Integration with Rabl if it is bundled
++ Integration with Rabl if it is bundled
++ ```ruby resource_params``` method that fill filter incoming params for you

 ## Usage